 David has been a guest-lecturer on insider trading law to MBA students at New York University's Stern School of Business.

-David has been recognized as a Super Lawyer - Criminal Defense: White Collar, Business Litigation, 2011-2014.
-He was also recognized as one of The Best Lawyers in America® in Criminal Defense: White Collar, 2013-2015.
+David has been recognized as a New York Metro Super Lawyer, Thomson Reuters, in Criminal Defense: White Collar, Business Litigation, 2011-2014.
+He was also recognized as one of The Best Lawyers in America®, Woodward/White, Inc., in Criminal Defense: White Collar, 2013-2016, and Commercial Litigation, 2016.